uquidit/mediator/README.md

 All the scripts are registered under a name.
 This name must be unique in the script database.
 By default, the mediator will use the script file name as a name.
 However, you can provide a custom name using the `--name` flag.

 Example:

 ```
 $ mediator scripts trigger register /path/to/scripts/my-script.py --name MyScript
 ```

 A new Trigger script named "MyScript" has been registered and linked to file `/path/to/scripts/my-script.py`

 Script registration names are useful for trigger scripts.
-You will need the script name when you will attach it to a workflow step in `mediator-client` configuration.
+You will need the script name when you attach it to a workflow step in `mediator-client` configuration.

-Check the scripts have been properly registered this way:
+Check the scripts have been properly registered using the following command:

 ```
 $ mediator scripts trigger
 Nb of Trigger script: 2